Skip to main content

 Leadership

-Meet our Board of Directors and administrators, a team passionate about classical Christian education because they've seen it bear good fruit in their own lives and the lives of their children.
+Meet our Board of Directors, a team passionate about classical Christian education because they've seen it bear good fruit in their own lives and the lives of their children.

 Board of Directors